WhoStoleMySleep/Miami/README.md

 <br>

 ### Swiper
 - 'Swiper is the most modern free mobile touch slider with hardware accelerated transitions and amazing native behavior'.
-The plugin was used to recreate the gallery
+The plugin was used to recreate the gallery.